physcodestyle/official-website/src/content/news/2018-12-24-priglashenie-na-novogodniy-koncert.en.md

 type: 'news'
 aim: 'all'
-title: 'New year's concert on December 28' 'description: 'faculty Asset invites everyone to the New year concert' 'images:
+title: 'New year's concert on December 28'
+description: 'faculty Asset invites everyone to the New year concert'
+images:
   - src: '/images/priglashenie-na-novogodniy-koncert.jpg'
     alt: 'Invitation to the new year's concert of the faculty of physics of VSU'
     type: 'image'